-Windows and Linux only: As an alternative to its own dictionaries, SoftMaker Office for Windows/Linux also supports the use of Hunspell dictionaries.
+As an alternative to its own dictionaries, SoftMaker Office also supports the use of Hunspell dictionaries.
 These dictionaries are available as free downloads.
 Most of them were created by private users or non-profit organizations.

 The Hunspell dictionaries button allows you to a) install Hunspell dictionaries that you have downloaded and b) specify which languages should use a Hunspell dictionary.